 You should always check your travel insurance policy for exclusions.
 For example, disruptions caused by poor weather may not be included as standard, with some policies excluding events put down as ‘Acts of God’.

 What will travel disruption cover provide?

 If you have to make your own travel arrangements, your travel insurance may refund you a certain amount.
-It’s important to keep your receipts to prove what you have spent including for items such as emergency accommodation, food and phone bills.
+It’s important to keep your receipts to prove what you have spent including for items such as emergency accommodation, food, and phone bills.
 You may not be able to claim back these costs otherwise.

 How do I claim compensation for travel disruption?

-After this you should contact your insurance provider – they should have a number you can call 24/7 to make a claim, which can be found in your policy documents or on their website.
+After this, you should contact your insurance provider.
+They should have a number you can call 24/7 to make a claim, which can be found in your policy documents or on their website.

 Compare travel insurance

 Looking for cheaper travel insurance?
 We can help you find a better deal by comparing quotes in minutes from our panel of leading insurers.
 All you need to do is answer a few questions about you and your travel plans and we’ll fetch policies that match your needs.
 With just a click on the policy you want, you can complete your application in minutes and get cover today for your next trip.
 Simple, quick, and good for your wallet!